One of the most popular additions to any Christmas celebration, poinsettias are a festive plant like no other.

 When picking up your holiday plants, take care to choose one which has dense, dark green foliage and a few clusters of tight buds which can bloom over the weeks giving your poinsettia new life.

-Look closely to ensure that the yellow buds in the flowers centre have not shed pollen but are still fresh.
+Look closely to ensure that the yellow buds in the flower center have not shed pollen but are still fresh.
 This indicates that the poinsettia is young and in its prime.

-It goes without saying that you should not buy a plant with discoloured, drooping leaves or one which shows evidence of insects or disease.
+It goes without saying that you should not buy a plant with discolored, drooping leaves or one which shows evidence of insects or disease.

 Plan your shopping

 Chances are, like most of us around the holiday season, you’ll be doing a few festive errands in one morning or even an entire day.
 If so, it`s wise to leave your poinsettia shopping until last otherwise your plant may not react favorably to being left in a cold car for several hours while you pick up additional seasonal goodies.

 If this is unavoidable, ask the store to bag the plant securely so that it will be protected from the cold temperatures somewhat.
 Remove these as soon as you get home.

 With a little forethought and care, you`ll have bright and blooming poinsettias for the entire holiday season.